isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The result of `pb2=="D"` is actually implementation defined.
 We added it to warn of the dangers of home-brew RTTI.
-This code may work as expected for years, just to fail on a new machine or new compiler that does not unify character literals.
+This code may work as expected for years, just to fail on a new machine, new compiler, or a new linker that does not unify character literals.

 If you implement your own RTTI, be careful.